Kefalonia Island Excursion

-A scenic island drive through a nature’s scenery.
-En route you’ll make a photo stop at Myrtos Beach, one of the most beautiful beaches in the world.
+A scenic island drive through nature’s scenery.
 You will visit the lovely village of Assos, which gives the impression of being an island of its own.
-Next we go to the cosmopolitan village of Fiscardo untouched after the great earthquake of 1953.
-Leaving Fiscardo you will head to the little fishing village of Ag.
-Efimia , where you will enjoy your lunch stop.
+Next, we go to the cosmopolitan village of Fiscardo untouched after the great earthquake of 1953.
+Leaving Fiscardo you’ll make a photo stop at Myrtos Beach, one of the most beautiful beaches in the world.
+Then you will head to the little fishing village of Ag.
+Efimia, where you will enjoy your lunch stop.
 Visit the Phenomenon that is the Melissani Lake which is in an underground cave.
 Enjoy a relaxing boat ride on the turquoise waters as the sun shines into the cave.
 Explore the Drogarati Caves, famous for their acoustics where orchestras have held concerts and opera singers such as Maria Callas have sung.
-Passing through the Mount Aenos you will visit the famous monastery of St. Gerasimos and next to this you will visit the Robola Winery.
+Passing through the Mount Aenos you will visit the famous monastery of St. Andreas and next to this you will visit the Divino Winery.

 • Assos Village

 • Fiscardo Village

 • Photo stop at Myrtos beach

 • Village of Ag.
 Efimia – free time for coffee or lunch (optional) for approx. 45min

 • Melissani Lake – visit inside, boat ride

 • Divino Winery – Visit inside, wine tasting

 • Bus transfer by air-conditioned coach with professional

 • Tour guide